 - The common goldfish is classified as a single-tail fish, having a dorsal fin.
 The fish possess a "torpedo" shaped body, and can grow to become from twelve to twenty inches in length.
 The body shape of the fish, while similar in appearance to that of a common carp, is not as deep as that of a common carp, and hence, has a more streamlined appearance when viewed from the side.
 When viewed from the top, the goldfish has an aerodynamic appearance, with the front and rear of the fish tapering into a "torpedo" shape.
 The common goldfish possesses double pectoral and pelvic fins, a single anal and caudal fin. - Common goldfish, while often thought of as red fish, come in a host of colors, including orange, yellow, white, olive or drab green, yellow-brown, and black.
-Scalation in common goldfish is limited to the metallic form. - The number one criteria in judging a fish is the overall appearance or "conformation" of the fish.
-The fish should be free of defects and disease, and should swim vertically through the water. - Scalation should be regular and even, and scales should not be missing. - Since this is a metallic fish, the sheen of the fish is important, and coloration takes on added significance and should be a deep uniform color, throughout. - Fins should be in good shape, with the tail fin being about 3/8 the length of the fish.
-The dorsal should be carried erect, and should be about 1⁄2 to 3/8 the depth of the body.
+In prior versions of the standards, scalation in common goldfish was limited to the metallic form, but these standards have been modified to include nacreous and matte forms of this goldfish. - The number one criteria in judging a fish is the overall appearance or "conformation" of the fish.
+The fish should be free of defects and disease, and should swim horizontally through the water. - Scalation should be regular and even, and scales should not be missing. - In metallic fish, the sheen of the fish is important, and coloration takes on added significance and should be a deep uniform color, throughout.
+In the case of matte or nacreous fish, sheen will not be as apparent as in metallic fish.
+In nacreous and matte fish, the quality of the skin becomes more important, and should exhibit a healthy glow. - Fins should be in good shape, with the tail fin being about 3/8 the length of the fish.
+The dorsal should be carried erect, and should be about 1/4 to 3/8 the depth of the body.
 Paired pectoral and pelvic fins should be the same size, and should be full.